dataresearchcenter/legal/docs/en/sla-openaleph.md

 ## Managed OpenAleph

-This Service Level Agreement (SLA) applies to the operation of an instance of the [OpenAleph](https://openaleph.org/) research platform between customers and [IDIO Daten Import Export GmbH](https://dataresearchcenter.org), hereinafter referred to as "us" or "we."
+This Service Level Agreement (SLA) applies to the operation of an instance of the [OpenAleph](https://openaleph.org/) research platform between customers and [IDIO Daten Import Export GmbH](https://dataresearchcenter.org) (doing business as _Data and Research Center - DARC_), hereinafter referred to as "us" or "we."

 The [General Terms and Conditions](./tos.md) are applicable.